udayabhaskar1/information-visualisation/README.md

 # information-visualisation
 RGraph

-Building a basic bar chart using RGraph and JavaScript
+Building a basic bar chart using RGraph, JavaScript.